Skip to content

 end

-Always build the qualified name from _namespaces, do not assume the unqualified name is unique:
+Always build the qualified name from _namespaces; do not assume the unqualified name is unique:

 local function qualifiedName(node)